gmvoit/just-the-docs/extensions/Cooling.md

 ### Cooling-Time Fluctuations

-Those fluctuations can result in inhomogenous cooling that spurs development of a multiphase medium.
+Density fluctuations can result in inhomogenous cooling that spurs development of a multiphase medium.
 For example, consider an atmospheric layer with density fluctuations having a log-normal dispersion $\sigma_{\ln \rho} \approx 0.8$.
 The cooling-time fluctuations in that layer generally have a greater amplitude than the density fluctuations.
 They are particularly pronounced in the temperature range $10^5 \, {\rm K} < T < 10^7 \, {\rm K}$, in which $\lambda$ approaches $-1$, giving
   $$\delta \ln t_{\rm cool} \approx - 3 \, ( \delta \ln \rho )$$
 Density fluctuations with $\sigma_{\ln \rho} \approx 0.8$ then correspond to cooling-time fluctuations with $\sigma_{\ln t_{\rm cool}} \approx 2.4$, meaning that $t_{\rm cool}$ in the densest regions is more than an order of magnitude shorter than the layer's mean value of $t_{\rm cool}$.
 Those regions therefore lose entropy much faster than the more diffuse regions, causing the contrast between the layer's high and low density regions to increase, no matter what the mean heating rate, unless the heat input is somehow strongly skewed toward the layer's denser and cooler regions.